microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 ![The IoT Edge device dialog with the copy link highlited for the the device primary key.](Images/Hands-onlabstep-bystep-securitytheiotendtoendimages/media/ex2_image014.png "Copy the primary device key")

-9. Run the following command to open a text editor:
+9. Switch back to your ssh shell, run the following command to open a text editor:

 ```PowerShell
 sudo nano /etc/iotedge/config.yaml
 ```

 10. There are several ways to register your device with the provisioning service.
-This includes "manual" with a device connection string, TPM registration, and symmetric key.
+This includes manually with a device connection string, TPM registration, and symmetric key.

 The simplest provisioning method is "manual" with a device connection string.
-Each way is presented below, you need only pick one.
+Each way is presented below, you need **only pick one**.
 Note that TPM registration requires a software or hardware TPM:

 >**Note**:  YAML file structure formats are very specific.
 Be sure that the leading lines have "tabs" that are made up of only 2 space characters.

 -  Manual Provisioning

     -  Using the device connection string you copied from above, paste it into the config.yaml file.

-    -  Save the file.
+    -  Save the file, press **CTRL-X**, then **Y**, then **ENTER**

 -  Symmetric Key Provisioning

     -  Comment out the manual provision settings, uncomment the **dps symmetric key** settings, then copy in the device primary symmetric key and Registration Id information.

-    -  Save the file.
+    -  Save the file, press **CTRL-X**, then **Y**, then **ENTER**

 -  TPM Provisioning